What is polyphenol rich olive oil

-In general, mostĀ high-quality extra virgin olive oilsĀ are quite polyphenol rich.
+In general, mostĀ high-quality extra virgin olive oilsĀ are polyphenol rich.
 However, some, such as the EXAU Lina, pack a bigger punch.

-What are polyphenols
+What are Polyphenols

-Polyphenols are a type of antioxidant that can be found in various plants, including fruits, vegetables, coffee, tea, and of course, olives and its by-products.Ā Antioxidants help protect the body from free radicals, which can cause cellular damage and lead to chronic diseases such as cancer, heart disease, and Alzheimer's disease.Ā
+Antioxidants help protect the body from free radicals, which can cause cellular damage and lead to chronic diseases such as cancer, heart disease, and Alzheimer's disease.Ā

-Cancer.govĀ states that polyphenols are, āA substance that is found in many plants and gives some flowers, fruits, and vegetables their color.
-Polyphenols have antioxidant activity.ā
+Cancer.govĀ states describes them as, ā€œA substance that is found in many plants and gives some flowers, fruits, and vegetables their color.
+Polyphenols have antioxidant activity.ā€

-ThisĀ articleĀ digs a little deeper stating, āPolyphenols are naturally occurring micronutrients that are present in plants as essential physiological compounds [1].
+ThisĀ articleĀ digs a little deeper stating, ā€œPolyphenols are naturally occurring micronutrients that are present in plants as essential physiological compounds [1].
 They comprise a wide family of molecules bearing one or more phenolic rings and are present in many food sources like wine, green tea, grapes, vegetables, red fruits, and coffee [2,3].
-It is generally accepted that most polyphenols are potent antioxidants [4,5] and may also possess anti-inflammatory properties [6,7].ā
+It is generally accepted that most polyphenols are potent antioxidants [4,5] and may also possess anti-inflammatory properties [6,7].ā€

 Polyphenol levels in olive oil are important for several reasons.
-First, they provide many health benefits associated with antioxidants.Ā Secondly, they serve as a metric for farmers and producers to use in order to make changes to growing olive treesĀ andĀ producing olive oil.
+First, they provide many health benefits associated with antioxidants.Ā Secondly, they serve as a metric for farmers and producers to use in order to make changes to growing olive treesĀ andĀ producing oil.

 ThisĀ imageĀ provides a wonderful example of where to find the highest levels of polyphenols in olive oil.